hashicorp-modules/tls-self-signed-cert/README.md

 - Generates a TLS certificate request for the leaf cert
 - Generates a locally signed leaf cert
 - Encodes the private keys as PEM
-- Downloads the private keys locally and updates the file permissions appropriately
+- Downloads the private keys locally and sets the file permissions appropriately

 ## Environment Variables